DGKSK8LIFE/Giphy-Bot/README.md

-# Cakebot
+# Giphy-Bot

-A cake related discord bot that uses the giphy api to send cake gifs when commands are typed.
-(With three options for desired cake flavors' GIFs).
+A bot that serves as an intermediary between discord users and Giphy; essentially a discord Giphy client.

 ## How to run the bot